 Is your teenager home alone?
 Call home during the evening to see how they’re doing.
 It shows that you care.
 It’s a good idea to tell them in advance that you’re going to call so that they’re expecting it.

 If you’re going to throw a party, you have to be really careful.
 If you post it on social media, everyone will come.

 Elliot, aged 15, Örebro

 One of the problems with parent-free parties is that if they get out of hand, young people are sometimes too scared to contact an adult in time.
-Maybe they’ve been drinking and are afraid of being found out, or they’re so embarrassed that they don’t dare to ask for help.
+Maybe they’ve been drinking or are so embarrassed that they don’t dare ask for help.

 Reassure your teenager that it’s always best to call you or another adult if a situation starts getting out of hand.
 You can also ask another adult to drop by during the evening and check that everything is OK.

 REMOVE THE ALCOHOL